George Yeisley Rusk papers

 In the 1950s, Rusk began a study of psychic possibilities or what he described as the "interior world of experience."
 Rusk's own findings were outlined in Science and Cosmic Meaning, a volume published only in India.
 Once again, he planned an association to bring together other scientists for shared explorations.
 The Society for Psychic Studies was begun in 1955, and eventually Rusk hoped to incorporate this new association into a larger undertaking.
 From the early 1960s until the mid 1970s, Rusk planned for a Senior Research Institute (or Senior Resident Institute) where retired scholars could come together for discussion and continued research.
 Rusk envisioned a complex, fully serviced, where professional people, newly freed from academic responsibilities, would enjoy an environment conducive to creative thinking.
 He was able to interest the Rouse Company, developers of the planned community in Columbia, Md., in his proposal, but acquiring funding for non-profit housing proved difficult.
 There is no evidence that the Institute was ever realized.

 Underlying much of Rusk's philosophy was the belief that problems in modern life and culture could be solved by using his method of logical reasoning blended with principles of Christian beliefs.
-Throughout his life, Rusk wrote extensively on these subjects, and many articles were published in philosophical and church-related journals including Philosophy of Science and the Journal of Abnormal and Social Psychology.
+Throughout his life, Rusk wrote extensively on these subjects, and many articles were published in philosophical and church-related journals including Philosophy of Science and the Journal of Abnormal and Social Psychology (title changed in 2021 to Journal of Psychopathology and Clinical Science).

 Rusk moved from Baltimore in 1972 and resided in Columbia, Md.
 George Yeisley Rusk died in 1982.